 Frankenstein Vehicles: Possibly the most dangerous aspect of stretch limos and party buses is their construction.
 Most of these vehicles are not factory direct.
 They are regular limousines or S.U.V.s that have been cut in half, and their bodies expanded on the top, bottom, and sides.
 Modern motor vehicles are designed to be protective cages, keeping the vehicle’s occupants relatively safe in most accidents.
 When a limo or S.U.V. is expanded, it loses much of the structural integrity it is originally built with.
 Such “Frankenstein” vehicles are more prone to breaking apart, collapsing, being crushed, etc. In addition, safety features like airbags and seatbelts are often removed.
 Additional seating may be added, often along the sides of the vehicle.
 This makes the vehicle’s occupants exceedingly vulnerable to injury or death in the event of a crash.

-We at New York City’s Wingate, Russotti, Shapiro, Moses & Halperin, LLP, want you to be safe when out socializing with friends.
+The New York City bus accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP want you to be safe when out socializing with friends.
 In the unfortunate event that you’ve been injured or lost a family member in a stretch limo or party bus accident, you may be entitled to compensation for your losses.
 To find out more about your legal rights and options, call (212) 986-7353 for a free case evaluation.
 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you pay no upfront costs or retainers.
 We only get paid if we win your case.